ExtCore/ExtCore-Docs/getting_started/tutorial_simple.rst

       });
     }

-If we run our web application we will have following result:
+If we run our web application we will have the following result:

 .. image:: /images/tutorial_simple/4.png